MRCollective/CDPipeline_MicrosoftAzureGlobalBootcampPerth2016/workshop.md

     * Click on "New Service Endpoint" and choose "Azure Resource Manager"
     * Enter a connection name that describes your Azure subscription
     * Add in the Subscription ID, subscription name, service principal id, service principal password and tenant ID that you got from the previous step
-    * Note: at the time of writing you [can't seem use the Azure Resource Manager service endpoint](https://twitter.com/robdmoore/status/716602945542881280) to deploy a web app, so we will also need to create a Management Certificate based service endpoint (this is the old way of authentication to Azure)
+    * Note: at the time of writing you [can't seem use the Azure Resource Manager service endpoint](https://twitter.com/robdmoore/status/716602945542881280) to deploy a web app, so we will also need to create a Management Certificate based service endpoint (this is the old way of authentication to Azure) - don't worry, you will need the Azure Resource Manager service endpoint later in the workshop
         * Click on "New Service Endpoint" and choose "Azure Classic"
         * Choose the "Certificate Based" option
         * Add in a connection name